texastribune/styleguides/texastribunestyle.md

 #### Twitter

 Widgets displaying tweets on the site should all use the widget from Twitter.
 There are a number of customization options that can be made to the widget to fit The Texas Tribune brand and a particular page's needs, including link colors, tweet limits, and more.
 When adding a new Twitter widget, include a comment with information about the widget's setup.
+See the [widgets](#widgets) section above for a visual demo of the Twitter widget within a featurebox.

 Html setup: